 Germinating Cannabis seeds

 Germinating cannabis seeds is relatively easy, as long as you know what you’re doing.
 Providing the seed with the optimal conditions will improve your chances of a successful germination, so you waste less seeds.
 This guide is on what to do when a cannabis seed isn’t germinating.
 The first thing you can do is make sure you have germinated your cannabis seeds correctly.
+You can watch this tutorial video from Percys Grow Room.
+It will tell you everything you need to know about germinating cannabis seeds correctly.
+If you have used these techniques, and still, you have no success with your seed, then we can move onto other methods.
 To know what the problem is, it is good to understand possible reasons why a cannabis seed doesn’t germinate.

 Why your Cannabis seed isn’t germinating